microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityApiConnector.md

 # New-MgIdentityApiConnector

 ## SYNOPSIS
-Create a new identityApiConnector object.
+Create new navigation property to apiConnectors for identity

 ## SYNTAX